 Can you see the dental implant through my gums?

 Since dental implants are set into your bone, they’re not visible through your gums.
 The only exception would be if an implant is installed in extremely thin tissues where the bone level is low.
-In most cases Dr. Saunders recommends placing a gingival graft over this area so as to avoid unwanted aesthetic concerns.
+In most case we recommend placing a gingival graft over this area so as to avoid unwanted aesthetic concerns.

 What are the qualifications for getting a dental implant?